zedlopez/ifm/Examples/SlogarsRevenge.md

 ```

-For a more systematic handling of the keychain problem (and a number of other refinements to the behavior of doors), see the Locksmith extension included with Inform.
+For a more systematic handling of the keychain problem (and a number of other refinements to the behaviour of doors), see the Locksmith extension included with Inform.